umud85/tanstack-exercise/README.md

+## Introduction

+This is just a basic To-Do-App with Next.js 13.4, Tanstack Query v4 and MUI.
+This is just for exercise purposes.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Prerequesites

+Node.js and npm are required.

 ## Getting Started

+Install the packages with
+npm install

+Run the json-server with:
+json-server --watch db.json --port 3001

-First, run the development server:
+run the development server:

 ```bash
 npm run dev